 We will look at a PLC basic tutorial of a paint spraying station.
-Following the 5 steps to program development this PLC programming example should fully explain the procedure for developing the PLC program logic.
-Ladder will be our PLC programming language.
+Following the five steps to program development, this PLC programming example should fully explain the procedure for developing the PLC program logic.
+Ladder logic will be our PLC programming language.

 Paint spraying system where boxes are fed by gravity through a feeder magazine one at a time onto a moving conveyor belt.
 Upon the start signal, boxes are pushed towards the conveyor by valve 1.
-This is a cylinder which extends and retracts which operates switches S1 and S2 respectfully.
+This cylinder extends and retracts; operating switches S1 and S2 respectfully.
 A spraying nozzle paints each box as it passes under the paint spray controlled by valve 2.
 A sensor (S3) counts each box being sprayed.
-When 6 boxes have been painted the valve 2 shuts off (paint spray) and valve 1 (cylinder) stops moving boxes onto the conveyor.
-Three seconds later the conveyor stops moving and the hopper with its load moves forward (valve 3) where it is emptied.
-Ten seconds later the hopper returns to the original position.
+When six boxes have been painted, valve 2 shuts off (paint spray), and valve 1 (cylinder) stops moving boxes onto the conveyor.
+Three seconds later, the conveyor stops moving, and the hopper with its load moves forward (valve 3), where it is emptied.
+Ten seconds later, the hopper returns to its original position.
 The cycle is then complete and waits for a start signal again.

 Start Switch – On/Off (Normally Open) – NO

 Stop Switch – On/Off (Normally Closed) – NC

 S1 – Valve 1 (cylinder retract) On/Off – NO